neliva/Neliva.Security.Cryptography.PackageProtector/README.md

   102 bytes                            32 bytes
 ```

 The KDF context is optimized to fit into a single HMAC-SHA512 block to reduce computational overhead.
-PackageProtector restricts the master key size to 32 - 64 bytes to provide adequate security. **The recommended key size is 64 bytes**.
+PackageProtector restricts the package key size to 32 - 64 bytes to provide adequate security. **The recommended key size is 64 bytes**.

 Data streams can have optional *associated data* context (up to 80 bytes) that is used by the KDF.
 The same value must be provided to unprotect the stream.
 There is no overhead in using *associated data*, but the combined size of the KDF IV and the associated data cannot be larger than 80 bytes.